 How do I benefit from being on the Council?

 What does the Family Support Council do?The Family Support Council works in partnership with Community Bridges and its Board of Directors.
-Essentially, we help the Community Bridges carry out its mission, ensuring that the voice of families is included in strategic planning and decision making.
-We influence policy making at the state level through our work with other Family Support Councils throughout the state.
+Essentially, we help Community Bridges carry out its mission, ensuring that the voice of families is included in strategic planning and decision-making.
+We influence policymaking at the state level through our work with other Family Support Councils throughout the state.
 We do this by:

 Back to top

-Who can become a member of the Family Support Council?The Family Support Council (FSC) is made up of individuals who experience a disability or a family member of someone who experiences a disability and reside in one of the towns in Community Bridges’ serves.
-The only qualifications, experience or perspective members need is their own.
+Who can become a member of the Family Support Council?The Family Support Council (FSC) is made up of individuals who experience a disability or a family member of someone who experiences a disability and resides in one of the towns in which Community Bridges serves.
+The only qualifications, experience, or perspective members need is their own.